Koromix/rygel/web/koffi.dev/pages/benchmarks.md

 # Overview

-Here is a quick overview of the execution time of Koffi calls on three benchmarks, where it is compared to a theoretical ideal FFI implementation (approximated with pre-compiled static N-API glue code):
+This pages presents the execution time of Koffi calls on three benchmarks, where it is compared to a theoretical ideal FFI implementation (approximated with pre-compiled static N-API glue code), and other FFI implementations:

 - The first benchmark is based on `rand()` calls
 - The second benchmark is based on `atoi()` calls
 - The third benchmark is based on `memset()` calls

-<div class="benchmark chart" data-platform="linux_x64"></div>
-<div class="benchmark chart" data-platform="darwin_arm64"></div>
-<div class="benchmark chart" data-platform="win32_x64"></div>

-These results are detailed and explained below, and compared to node-ffi/node-ffi-napi.

 # Linux x86_64

 The results presented below were measured on my x86_64 Linux machine (Intel® Core™ Ultra 9 185H).

+<div class="benchmark chart" data-platform="linux_x64"></div>

 ## rand results